DR Congo, M23 rebels sign deal in Qatar to end fighting in eastern Congo

 Washington has also hosted talks between the DRC and Rwanda in June.

-Trump also invited Tshisekedi and Kagame to Washington to sign a package of deals that Boulos dubbed the “Washington Accord”.
+Trump also invited Tshisekedi and Kagame to Washington to sign a package of deals that Massad Boulos, Trump’s senior adviser for Africa, dubbed the “Washington Accord”.

-Speaking to reporters on July 2, White House adviser Massad Boulos said the Trump administration would “love” to hold that meeting at the end of July.
+Speaking to reporters on July 2, Boulos said the Trump administration would “love” to hold that meeting at the end of July.

 But he also said US officials hope to have a deal in Doha finalised by then.